What to Do When Pain Makes You Say, ‘God, I Hate My Life’

 So, I did it!
 I gave up!

 I poured out my heart to God and permitted Him to do what He needed to in my life.
 I was no longer striving and trying to claw my way out of the pain.
 Instead, I allowed Jesus to calm me and sit with me in it.
 The funny thing is, the roller coaster ride didn’t end just because I decided to trust God.
 Some days I felt a clear path to healing, and other days I felt as if I’d made no progress at all.
 I learned that that’s okay; it’s just part of the process!
 The beauty was, I had someone on the ride with me.
-God gave me comfort and peace through all the twists and turns.
+God gave me comfort, peace, and strength through all the twists and turns.
 We were in it together!

 When we want to say, “I hate my life,” we need to remember: